Understanding San Diego County’s Hodge Podge of Dog Bite Laws

 Although each city in San Diego has local ordinances, San Diego County has created a County Wide dog nuisance and dangerous breed law scheme.
-So to better understand the legal ramifications of dog bites, dog bite lawyer, Michael Ehline will go over the salient points.
+So to better understand the legal ramifications of dog bites, dog bite lawyer Michael Ehline will review the salient points.
 These are from the San Diego County Department of Animal Services.

 What is San Diego’s Definition of a Nuisance or Dangerous Dog?

-- Attacked or bitten two people within a 48-month period
+- Attacked or bitten two people within 48 months

 - Attacked or bitten any person causing substantial injury or death